 When instincts take over, it’s hard for your feline to focus on anything other than finding a male to mate with.
 Cats are usually happy to lounge around inside.
 Don’t be surprised if, while in heat, she makes more than one attempt to escape to the outdoors.
 Cats in heat may stare intensely out windows, run towards the door as soon as you open it, or search for other ways that she can flee.
-Her top priority at this time is to find a mate by any means possible.
+Her top priority at this time is to find a mate.

 5. Grooming the Genitals

 Cats are excellent self-groomers.
 Still, you might notice that your lady felines focus more on cleaning their genital area than other parts of her body.
 The genitals may also appear moist or swollen.

 Have you ever pet your cat and noticed that she lowered herself into an odd position with her front elbows on the floor, back legs crouched, and behind in the air?
 This is the mating position, called the estrus posture, for female cats.
 She could also start to “make biscuits” with her hind feet that resemble marching.
 This movement is believed to help assist with their ovulation.

 Cats in heat often have a hard time staying still.
 They’ll pace back and forth or seem uncomfortable throughout the day.
 More often than not, this happens while hanging around doors and windows.

 - Related Read: How Far Away Can a Male Cat Smell a Female in Heat?

 How Do You Calm a Cat in Heat?